-Within a high-ranking administrative position, principals play a critical role in educating kids.
-Most people think of a principal as a school’s chief disciplinarian, but principals take on a range of responsibilities that encompass almost every aspect of running a school.
+Within their high-ranking administrative position, principals play a critical role in educating kids.
+Most people think of a principal as a school’s chief disciplinarian, but principals take on a wide range of responsibilities that encompass almost every aspect of running a school.

 Because principals have a more diverse set of responsibilities than teachers, becoming a principal means it’s necessary to develop experience in management and leadership.
 In other words, completing school principal educational requirements involves all the hard work of becoming a teacher and more.

 But for people with the right motivation, the effort is well worth it.
 Below you can learn more about high school principal qualifications and the typical path that people take to become a high school principal.

 High school principals oversee all operations of their school.
 Principals are trusted leaders who must not only guide the day-to-day operations of the school, but also inspire their teachers to teach, their staff to serve and their students to learn.
 Daily tasks for a high school principal can vary depending on the school, but typical responsibilities include:

 - Manage and set expectations for teachers, staff, and other personnel employed by the school

 - Develop and implement standards for the school and district’s curriculum